Eena contemplated Shanks’ story as she slouched on the edge of the

 “They ain’t likely to forgive the lot of us if you hurt her.”

 Shanks smirked as if he didn’t care.
+“Then she shouldn’t’ve challenged

+me.
 Now move it!”

 Efren sighed heavily, but ultimately he backed against the wall,

-spotted Efren’s sword on the floor in the background and called for it,
+leaving Eena vulnerable again.
+She spotted Efren’s sword on the floor in the

-utilizing the necklace.
-Like a magnet to
+background and called for it, utilizing the necklace.
+Like a magnet to steel it

-steel it flew through the air into her waiting hands.
+flew through the air into her waiting hands.
 The blade was heavier than anticipated.

 He swung once, steel hitting steel.
+An undulating clang permeated the

-upright.
-This was absurd!
+was absurd!

 Shanks swung again, low and swift.
+Eena barred down, stopping his

+progress.
 This time she used the necklace to help her bare the weight of the

 weapon.
 It helped.
-A fairly constant glow lit her chin from then
+A fairly constant glow lit her chin from then on.

 Eena ducked a third high swing at her head.
-It was the easiest thing to do, but she failed
+It was the easiest thing to

-to anticipate an immediate strike at her side.
+do, but she failed to anticipate an immediate strike at her side.
+Shanks didn’t

-Shanks didn’t hesitate lunging forward after coming back around.
+hesitate lunging forward after coming back around.

 The blade sliced easily through her flesh, and Eena screamed out in

 agony.
-Her sword hit the ground as she
+Her sword hit the ground as she grabbed at her side.
+Warm liquid oozed

 between her fingers.
-Shanks stepped
+Shanks stepped back, retreating as the wounded girl

-in disbelief.
-The cut burned like a
+checked her injury, staring at the blood in disbelief.
+The cut felt like a

-searing iron pressed to her skin, much worse than she ever imagined.
-Falling to her knees, she pushed hard against
+searing iron pressed into her skin, a worse sting than she ever imagined.
+Falling

-her torso to suppress the bleeding and the pain.
-Tears blurred her vision as she looked up
+the pain.
+Tears blurred her vision as she looked up incredulously at Shanks.

 She could hear them call out her name, but her eyes didn’t dare veer

 from the colossal foe who had proven a will to do harm.
-She wouldn’t be unprepared when he made his
+She wouldn’t be

-next move.
-Her lips quivered, drawing in
+unprepared when he made his next move.
+Her lips quivered, drawing in shallow

-shallow breaths, feeling every painful inhale.
+breaths, feeling every painful inhale.
+The light from the necklace intensified,

-The light from the necklace intensified, and still her focus remained fixed.
-He didn’t budge but stood like a gargoyle cut
+and still her focus remained fixed.
+He didn’t budge but stood like a gargoyle

-came easier.
-When the burning ceased,
+moments, her breathing came easier.
+When the burning ceased, she let her hands

-Through the slit in her blood-stained dress everyone could see the stab wound
+fall from her side.
+Through the slit in her blood-stained dress everyone could

-had vanished, mended without the slightest scar.
+see the stab wound had vanished, mended without the slightest scar.

 Shanks jaw hit the ground along with his sword.
-“What sorcery is this?” he cried.
-“You can heal your own injuries?”
+“What sorcery is this?”

 Eena offered no explanation.
-In
+In those painful few moments, she negotiated

-those painful few moments, she negotiated a range of emotions, from fear of
+a range of emotions, from fear of dying to raw insult, intensifying from that

-dying to raw insult, intensifying from that point as if the molecules in her
+point as if the molecules in her bosom were heating and churning, forming a

-bosom were heating and churning, forming a fiery tempest of anger.
-But anger seemed too mild a reaction to one
+fiery tempest of anger.
+But anger seemed too mild a reaction towards one who

-who had made an attempt on her life.
-The
+had made an attempt on her life.
+The internal firestorm increased, thrashing

-nothing short of vengeance.
+about until she felt herself driven by nothing short of vengeance.
 Thoughts of

 retribution swirled in her head—justifiable retaliation against a big, arrogant,

 contemptible bully.
-If Shanks wouldn’t
+If Shanks wouldn’t allow her to back down, then by all

-allow her to back down, then by all means she would do the exact opposite.
+means she would do the exact opposite.
 He wanted a challenge, did he?
-Then she would give him one serious challenge!
+Then she

 There was hatred in her eyes as she pushed herself up from the floor

 and called Efren’s sword to her waiting fingers.
-Shanks recognized a warrior’s glare and
+Shanks recognized a warrior’s

-answered it with a devious grin.
-He
+glare and answered it with a devious grin.
+He stood ready.
+Fueled by the desire

-teach this Viidun a lesson, Eena went on the attack.
+to teach this Viidun a lesson, Eena went on the attack.

 Efren’s sword cut through the air, not appearing as it normally did but

 radiating an eerie, white light.
-Eena
+Eena swung the weapon with force beyond her

-wielded from the necklace.
+own, her hand made mighty by powers wielded from the necklace.
 Shanks withstood

 her blows, retreating bit by bit, step by step, until he found himself

 shadowing a cluster of chairs.
-Eena
+Eena extended her arm and then pulled it

-extended her arm and then pulled it forcefully home.
-The chair behind Shanks scooted forward,
+forcefully home.
+The chair behind Shanks scooted forward, banging into the back

-banging into the back of his knees and knocking him into the seat.
-He was startled, but kept a tight hold on his
+of his knees and knocking him into the seat.
+He was startled, but kept a tight

-weapon.
-Before he could rise, however,
+hold on his weapon.
+Before he could rise, however, Eena held up her hand again,

-Eena held up her hand again, spreading her fingers above him.
+spreading her fingers above him.
 He cried out in pain, hastily releasing his

 blade.
-A strange smoke trailed from the
+A strange smoke trailed from the handle.
+Shanks covered his wounded

-the sting of seared flesh on his palm.
+hand, the sting of seared flesh on his palm.
+It was his turn now to look at his

-finally vulnerable.
+She didn’t stop there.
+He was finally vulnerable.
 Fueled by rage, Eena

 lifted her sword and moved in to strike.